aminophen/plautopatch/README.md

 Japanese pLaTeX/upLaTeX formats and packages often conflict with other LaTeX packages which are unaware of pLaTeX/upLaTeX.
-In the worst case, such packages throw an fatal error or end up with a wrong output.
+In the worst case, such packages throw a fatal error or end up with a wrong output.

-The goal of this package "plautopatch" is that there is no need to worry about such incompatibilities, by automatically loading specific patches when they are necessary.
+The goal of this package "plautopatch" is that there should be no need to worry about such incompatibilities, because specific patches are loaded automatically whenever necessary.
-This helps not only to simplify source files, but also to make the appearance of working pLaTeX/upLaTeX sources similar to that of ordinally LaTeX ones.
+This helps not only to simplify source files, but also to make the appearance of working pLaTeX/upLaTeX sources similar to those of ordinally LaTeX ones.

 The following patches are currently registered: